What is iPhone insurance?

 If your iPhone is broken beyond repair, then your insurer should send you a replacement – however it may be a refurbished model instead of brand new.

 And what if you lost your iPhone?
 Or it was stolen?
-More than four out of five people who insure their iPhone take out cover for theft, while more than three in four people added cover for losing their iPhone.
+More than four out of five people who insure their iPhone choose to take out cover for theft or add cover for losing their iPhone.
+Only 3% of people choose not to add accidental damage to their new policy.

 Other Apple devices